 Our highly qualified faculty members possess diverse academic and business backgrounds and real-world experience.
 Faculty emphasize practical applications of theory through case studies, individual and group exercises, class discussions and other forms of applied learning.

-- Recognized by Intelligent.com in 2019 as a "Best Online Master's Program in Human Resources" in 2020
+- Recognized by Intelligent.com in 2020 as a "Best Online Master's Program in Human Resources"

 - Designed for working professionals who need a little more flexibility